Lodi, New Jersey: Local government

 Lodi operates under the 1923 Municipal Manager Law form of New Jersey municipal government.
 The borough is one of 7 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of five members who are elected at-large on a non-partisan basis as part of the May municipal election to serve four-year terms of office on a concurrent basis.
 A mayor and deputy mayor are selected by the council from among its members.

 The council is an exclusively legislative body, with responsibility for day-to-day operation of the borough assigned to a manager who acts as the municipal chief executive and executes laws and policies, prepares the budget for council consideration and attends and participates at meetings with a voice, but no vote.
 The manager recommends improvements and implements those approved, as well as oversees contracts and franchises and reports violations.
 It is the responsibility of the manager to appoint and remove department heads and make all additional appointments not made by the council.

-As of 2024, members of the Lodi Township Council are Mayor Scott A. Luna, Deputy Mayor Vincent Martin, Emil Carafa Jr., Albert DiChiara, and Joseph P. Leto IV, all of whom were initially elected in May 2019, and serve terms of office that expire on June 30, 2023.
+As of 2024, members of the Lodi Township Council are Mayor Scott A. Luna, Deputy Mayor Vincent Martin, Emil Carafa Jr., Joseph P. Leto IV and Bruce T. Masopust, all of whom were initially elected in May 2019, and serve terms of office that expire on June 30, 2027.

 Marc N. Schrieks was appointed to a two-year term as Municipal Manager on September 1, 2021.

 In January 2016, the Township Council appointed Albert DiChiara to fill the seat vacated by Bruce Masopust when he took office as Borough Manager; DiChiara will serve until a special vote held as part of the November 2016 general election.

 In February 2015, the township council selected Emil Carafa Jr., to fill the vacant council seat of Mayor Marc Schrieks, who left office to take a position in the administration of County Executive James J. Tedesco III, while Bruce Masopust was chosen to succeed Schrieks in his role as mayor.

 Schrieks was elected by the council as mayor on July 1, 2008, and served until June 30, 2009, making him the youngest person to ever serve as its Mayor.
 Karen Viscana was the first woman in Lodi history to serve as mayor when she was sworn into office in 2008.